-Mexican federal troops retake Balacar from the Cruzob Maya, with Chan Santa Cruz falling at about the same time; these actions officially end the Caste War of Yucatán, although sporadic Mayan unrest in the region will continue until April 1933
+Mexican federal troops retook Balacar from the Cruzob Maya, with Chan Santa Cruz falling at about the same time.
+These actions officially ended the Caste War of Yucatán, although sporadic Mayan unrest in the region would continue until April 1933.

-The United States of America, represented by John Hay, and the United Kingdom, represented by Lord Pauncefote, sign the Hay-Pauncefote Treaty, nullifying the Clayton-Bulwer Treaty of 1850 and giving the United States the right to construct and control a canal across the Central American isthmus to connect the Atlantic and Pacific oceans
+The United States of America, represented by John Hay, and the United Kingdom, represented by Lord Pauncefote, signed the Hay-Pauncefote Treaty, nullifying the Clayton-Bulwer Treaty of 1850 and giving the United States the right to construct and control a canal across the Central American isthmus to connect the Atlantic and Pacific oceans.

-Britain, Germany and Italy blockade Venezuela over its refusal to pay foreign debts and damages suffered by European citizens in the recent civil war
+Britain, Germany and Italy blockaded Venezuela over its refusal to pay foreign debts and damages suffered by European citizens in the recent civil war.

-Platt Amendment grants United States bases at Guantanamo Bay and Bahia Honda
+The Platt Amendment granted the United States bases at Guantánamo Bay and Bahia Honda.

 On 24 January 1903, the United States and the United Kingdom signed the Hay-Herbert Treaty, entrusting the resolution of the boundary dispute between Alaska and Canada to an arbitration by a mixed tribunal of three Americans, two Canadians, and one Briton.
 On 20 October, this tribunal agreed on a final demarcation line that was a compromise between the American and Canadian claims.

 Panama separates from Colombia

 Panama broke away from Colombia with the backing of the United States.